stashsoft/stash-agent-data-miner/README.md

 # Stash Data Miner

-AI Data Miner is an AI agent that extracts specific information from various files, transforms it, and compiles the data into a single CSV file.
+Stash Data Miner is an AI agent that extracts specific information from various files, transforms it, and compiles the data into a single CSV file.
 Most AI agents on the internet can only work with a small amount of data or a single file, which is practically useless since, in the real world, you usually need to work with multiple files or large volumes of data.
 Stash Data Miner is designed to extract data that matches specific criteria from multiple files based on natural language commands.
 It processes each file you provide, parses and extracts the necessary information, and compiles all of it into a single CSV file.

 For example, you can provide candidates' CVs for a position at your company, and Stash Data Miner will generate a single CSV file containing information on all applicants, with each row corresponding to a candidate.

-Another example, you can provide invoice files, and Stash Data Miner will generate a CSV file listing all invoice numbers, products, and total amounts paid.
+Similarly, you can provide a set of invoice files, and Stash Data Miner will generate a CSV file listing all invoice numbers, products, and total amounts paid.

 ## How to use?